jmariomejiap/holusBook/README.md

 ###### Project Set Up.
 ___
-Holus Book has a config file where you will modifiy the exapmple paths and put your newly created AWS information.
+Holus Book has a `config` file, where you will replace the example paths and put your newly created AWS information.

 * Go to the Config file and update **recipesDataPath** and **categoriesPath** paths.